creecros/Task2pdf/README.md

 * Gain sidebar item to "Create PDF"
 * PDF is created that is simple and printer friendly
 * Win!
+* Support for CJK Characters!

+*To turn on CJK Support, go to **Settings > Application Settings**, and the toggle will be located toward the bottom of the page.*

 # Screenshots?